-1. Inclusion - helping to create an environment where staff from Black, Asian and minority ethnic backgrounds feel more able to be fully who they are, valued for who they are and the skills they bring and have a strong sense of belonging.
+- 1. Inclusion helping to create an environment where staff from Black, Asian and minority ethnic backgrounds feel more able to be fully who they are, valued for who they are and the skills they bring and have a strong sense of belonging.
 Aspiring leaders in the programme report more confidence to speak up at work and supported by their established leader learning partner to do so.
-They report greater confidence that there will be a response on race inclusion in the organisation if issues are raised

-"I'm growing in confidence to speak up and learning that when I speak up, something happens."
+They report greater confidence that there will be a response on race inclusion in the organisation if issues are raised "I'm growing in confidence to speak up and learning that when I speak up, something happens."
 "My culture is to be respectful of my seniors and not speak up.
 Through this programme I've learnt more about how things are culturally done here."
-"I've learnt to speak up as we go along rather than speak only to each other, worrying, getting frustrated and making myself ill."

-2. Diversity - helping to create more opportunities for colleagues from Black, Asian and minority ethnic backgrounds to progress their careers, building a stronger pipeline of diverse talent.
+"I've learnt to speak up as we go along rather than speak - speak up.
+Through this programme I've learnt more about how things are culturally done here."
+"I've learnt to speak up as we go along rather than speak only to each other, worrying, getting frustrated and making myself ill." - 2.
+Diversity helping to create more opportunities for colleagues from Black, Asian and minority ethnic backgrounds to progress their careers, building a stronger pipeline of diverse talent.
 Aspiring leaders report more confidence to put themselves forward for promotion and apply for new roles.
 They report greater understanding of the barriers to promotion that lie in the system rather than attributing barriers to self.
-There has been some success in this during the course of the programme with, for example, one aspiring leader gaining a promotion

-3. Inclusive Leadership - helping to create a diverse leadership which feel themselves to be responsible, accountable and capable in seeking out and valuing multiple perspectives.

-Aspiring leaders report a greater sense of community and mutual support with each other and the aspiration to continue the legacy of this programme by helping to create change for other colleagues from Black, Asian and minority ethnic backgrounds.
+There has been some success in this during the course of the programme with, for example, one aspiring leader gaining a promotion - 3.
+Inclusive Leadership helping to create a diverse leadership which feel themselves to be responsible, accountable and capable in seeking out and valuing multiple perspectives. - Aspiring leaders report a greater sense of community and mutual support with each other and the aspiration to continue the legacy of this programme by helping to create change for other colleagues from Black, Asian and minority ethnic backgrounds.
 Several established leaders have become involved with or are leading on issues to support system change and improvement on race inclusion in the Trust during the course of the programme.
 For example, speeding up the process of how the Trust responds to cases of racism; building race equality impact assessment into decisions on technology; broadening medical progression opportunities for female overseas staff and developing a shared decision-making council with nursing staff from Black, Asian and minority ethnic backgrounds.

-"We're very hard-working people and we tend to be overlooked and taken for granted.
-That is why sometimes people leave.
-I've learnt there is support here and there are people willing to understand our culture and how we do things and support us." aspiring leader

-- 4. Inclusive Culture helping to create learning and personal growth that strengthens the capacity of members of the system to see it through others' perspectives, understand each other more, be their authentic selves, share knowledge and experience and work in partnership together.
+4. Inclusive Culture - helping to create learning and personal growth that strengthens the capacity of members of the system to see it through others' perspectives, understand each other more, be their authentic selves, share knowledge and experience and work in partnership together.
 In a participant pulse survey, 100% of established leaders agreed that "As part of this process I am learning even more about how my actions and behaviours can make a positive difference to race inclusion at work".
-Also, 100% of established leaders agreed with the statement: "I am continuing and/or taking more action to support race EDI as a result of this learning process" - 7.2.2 Action (8).
+Also, 100% of established leaders agreed with the statement: "I am continuing and/or taking more action to support race EDI as a result of this learning process"

+7.2.2 Action (8).
 Deliver a programme of training on how to be an ally.